fabric-design/scss/doc/general/6-structure.md

 ## Sheet
 <div class="card" style="width:700px; height:600px;"></div>

 Basic view component.
-Every view need to be built by Sheet or Tile(s).
+Every view needs to be built from Sheet or Tile(s).
 Sheet can be sliced into smaller pieces through grid.

 Don’t:
 - - use too many sheets in one screen (usually one, three is maximum);